-On May 31st in the opening game of the World Cup Senegal stunned the world by defeating France who were the defending World Cup champions.
+On May 31st in the opening game of the World Cup, Senegal stunned the world by defeating France, who was the defending World Cup champions.
 While commentators called this win one of the greatest upsets in World Cup history, fans in Senegal (and indeed in the rest of Africa) went wild!!
 All activity in Senegal came to a standstill.
-In fact, President Wade, declared May 31 a holiday-schools and business were closed to facilitate the celebration!
+In fact, President Wade, declared May 31 a holiday -schools and business were closed to facilitate the celebration!

 In dramatic fashion Senegal defeated Sweden in over-time to move on to the quarter-finals.
 In World Cup history, only one other African team, Cameroon, had ever reached the quarter-finals.